Allergan Approved Uses And Important Safety Information

 - The safety of JUVÉDERM VOLUMA® XC injectable gel for use in patients with very thin skin in the mid-face has not been established

-- Patients may experience late onset nodules with use of dermal fillers, including JUVÉDERM VOLUMA® XC
+- Patients may experience late-onset nodules with the use of dermal fillers, including JUVÉDERM VOLUMA® XC

-To report an adverse reaction with any product in the JUVÉDERM® Collection, please call Allergan at 1-800-433-8871.
+To report an adverse reaction to any product in the JUVÉDERM® Collection, please call Allergan at 1-800-433-8871.
 Please visit JuvedermDFU.com for more information.

 Products in the JUVÉDERM® Collection are available by prescription only.

 KYBELLA® (deoxycholic acid) injection 10 mg/mL Important Information

 KYBELLA® (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.

 The safe and effective use of KYBELLA® for the treatment of subcutaneous fat outside the submental region has not been established and is not recommended.

 KYBELLA® is contraindicated in the presence of infection at the injection sites.